Marco-Congedo/FourierAnalysis.jl/docs/src/coherence.md

 ```

 This object has the same structure of the [CrossSpectra](@ref) object,
-with the difference that its `y` data field holds real matrices,
+with the difference that its `.y` data field holds real matrices,
 whereas for cross-spectra holds complex matrices.

 By convention the diagonal elements of all FD coherence matrices are